curlconverter/curlconverter/CONTRIBUTING.md

 - `toPython(['curl', 'example.com'])`
 - `curlconverter example.com`

-There are 5 steps.
+There are 6 steps.
 When the input is a string, we:

 1. Parse Bash code into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) using [tree-sitter-bash](https://github.com/tree-sitter/tree-sitter-bash) (an imperfect approximation of the real Bash grammar)
+2. Find the curl commands in the AST
-2. Convert the AST into an array of `Word`s, i.e. shell tokens, doing things like removing quotes around strings.
-If the command pipes in input via stdin, we also keep track of that
+3. Convert the command AST nodes into an array of `Word` objects (shell tokens), doing things like removing quotes around strings.
+If the command redirects stdin, we also keep track of that

 ```none
 curl --data $VAR "example.com"